Marquis Hill: Biography

 Marquis Hill was born on the south side of Chicago in 1987.
-As a child, Hill first began playing the drums in the 4th grade but switched to trumpet playing in the 6th grade after hearing his older cousin practice her trumpet in the same building.
-After his band director, Diane Ellis, gave him a recording of Lee Morgan's Candy he fell in love with jazz.
+As a child, he began playing the drums in the 4th grade, however switched to trumpet in the 6th grade after hearing his older cousin practice her trumpet in the same building.
+After his band director, Diane Ellis, gave him a recording of Lee Morgan's Candy, he fell in love with jazz.
 Other early influences of Hill include Dizzy Gillespie, Donald Byrd, Woody Shaw, and Kenny Dorham.

-In High School, Hill studied trumpet with Pharez Whitted as well as Tito Carrillo.
+In high school, Hill studied trumpet with Pharez Whitted as well as Tito Carrillo.

-Education

-Hill attended Northern Illinois University to study Music Education for his undergraduate where he studied trumpet with Mark Ponzo and worked closely with Ron Carter.
+Hill attended Northern Illinois University to study music education for his undergraduate where he studied trumpet with Mark Ponzo and worked closely with Ron Carter.
 Hill was recruited to Northern Illinois University by Carter via the now defunct South Shore Youth Jazz Ensemble.
 After completing his undergraduate at Northern Illinois University, he received his master's degree in Jazz Education from DePaul University.
 Upon graduating from DePaul, Hill moved to New York City in 2014.

-Notable Accomplishments
+Awards and honors

 Hill is the winner of several prestigious music awards.
 In 2012, he won first place in the International Trumpet Guild's Jazz Improvisation Competition.
-In 2013, he won first in the Carmine Caruso International Jazz Trumpet Solo Competition and in 2014, Hill won the Herbie Hancock Institute of Jazz (formerly Thelonious Monk Institute of Jazz) International Trumpet Competition.
-Winning the Thelonious Monk competition also resulted in a recording contract with Concord Music from which Hill recorded his album The Way We Play.
+In 2013, he won first in the Carmine Caruso International Jazz Trumpet Solo Competition and in 2014, he won the Thelonious Monk Institute of Jazz International Trumpet Competition (now known as the Herbie Hancock Institute of Jazz).
+Winning the Thelonious Monk competition also resulted in a recording contract with Concord Music from which Hill recorded his album The Way We Play (2016).

-Recent Activity
+Recent activity

 Marquis Hill plays with his own group, the Marquis Hill Blacktet which formed in 2011.
 He has recently toured with Marcus Miller.

 In 2022, Hill toured both North America and Europe in conjunction with the release of his album New Gospel Revisited.
 The album features new arrangements and conceptualizations of his first album, New Gospel, from a decade prior.